TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 ```
 Now, you should be in `C:\Users\<your_user>\github\projects\diaspora`

-5. Copy the pipeline job config files into the Jenkins jobs directory
+5. Copy the pipeline files into the Jenkins directory:

       ```
       xcopy wp2\t2.1\v1.0\pipeline\jobs C:\Users\<your_user>\.jenkins\jobs /I /H /C /E xcopy wp2\t2.1\v1.0\pipeline\workspace C:\Users\<your_user>\.jenkins\workspace /I /H /C /E
       ```
       1. Click on Manage Jenkins and then in the bottom part of the page, click "reload configuration from disk"
-      2. Once relaod configuration is done, go to dispora_to_csv job in the Jenkins Dashboard and then go to configure and change the path of  "diasp" to your "local_repo_path" in the windows batch command option see below:
+      2. Once relaod configuration is done, go to dispora_to_csv job in the Jenkins Dashboard and then go to configure and change the path of  "diasp" to the "local_repo_path" in the windows batch command option see below:

       ![ps](https://user-images.githubusercontent.com/55106484/178006003-2c3cfc99-376b-4dc2-b987-4a786b553281.PNG)